protyushn1999/Museum_of_candy/README.md

 # Museum_of_candy
+Mini project as a part of the web development course by Colt Steele on Udemy.
-fully responsive website using HTML CSS and Bootstrap.
+A responsive website built using HTML, CSS and Bootstrap.